 Learn about diversity at UB by exploring stereotypes and privilege, the meaning of social justice, and the benefits of attending a diverse institution.

 Explore the foundations for understanding the role of privilege and allyship within systems of power and oppression.
 This four-hour interactive workshop will explore our individual identities, how we connect to the people around us, and the importance of doing so.
 Upon successful completion of this training, participants will have the option to join UB’s Diversity Zone Network.
+Each workshop is limited to a maximum of 50 participants.

 This workshop will introduce students to the principles of nonviolence as well as a background of nonviolent social and political movements in our history.
 We will discuss the influence that violence has on our everyday lives and our society at large.

 This training is an opportunity to learn more about gender and sexual identities and issues facing and within the LGBTQ communities.
 It is for everyone to learn how to be better allies and increase awareness of resources on our campus and in Buffalo.
 The goal of this training is to inspire others to create safe and affirming environments for all members of our community.
+Each training session is limited to a maximum of 50 participants.

 Trainings and workshops are available to suit your group or organization needs on various diversity related topics.
 Please indicate 'other' in the drop-down box below and provide a brief description of what you are looking for.
 We will be in touch within 3 business days to discuss the most appropriate training or workshop.